2018–19 Air Force Falcons men's basketball team

 The 2018–19 Air Force Falcons men's basketball team represented the United States Air Force Academy during the 2018–19 NCAA Division I men's basketball season.
-The Falcons, led by seventh-year head coach Dave Pilipovich, played their home games at the Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado as members of the Mountain West Conference.
-They finished the season 14–18, 8–10 in Mountain West play, to finish in sixth place.
+The Falcons, led by seventh-year head coach Dave Pilipovich, played their home games at Clune Arena on the Air Force Academy's main campus in Colorado Springs, Colorado.
+They finished the season 14–18, 8–10 in Mountain West play, and had the sixth-best conference record in the Mountain West.
 They defeated San Jose State in the first round of the Mountain West tournament before losing in the quarterfinals to Fresno State.

 Previous season

 The Falcons finished the 2017–18 season 12–19, 6–12 in Mountain West play, to finish in ninth place.
 They lost in the first round of the Mountain West tournament to UNLV.